-The Board of Directors (the "Board") of Cherry Hill Mortgage Investment Corporation, a Maryland corporation ("we," "our," "us" or "our company"), has made these materials available to you in connection with its solicitation of proxies for its Annual Meeting of Stockholders to be held on June 12, 2019, at 8:00 a.m., Eastern Time, at The Westin Mount Laurel, 555 Fellowship Road, Mount Laurel, New Jersey 08054, and at any adjournments or postponements thereof (the "Annual Meeting").
-These materials were mailed to our stockholders on or about April 26, 2019.
+The Board of Directors (our "Board") of Cherry Hill Mortgage Investment Corporation, a Maryland corporation ("we," "our," "us" or "our company"), has made these materials available to you in connection with its solicitation of proxies for its Annual Meeting of Stockholders to be held on June 17, 2020, at 8:00 a.m., Eastern Time, and any adjournment or postponement thereof.
+Due to the public heath impact of the coronavirus outbreak (COVID-19) and to support the health and well-being of our stockholders and our community, the 2020 Annual Meeting of Stockholders (the "Annual Meeting") will be held over the web in a virtual meeting format only.
+You will not be able to attend the Annual Meeting in person.